How to Use This Calculator

 Input the number of units where you received a Fail (below 50%).

-The calculator will instantly display your weighted US GPA on a 4.0 scale, along with pass rates and other performance metrics.
+The calculator will instantly display your weighted US GPA on a 4.0 scale, along with pass rates, Australian equivalents, and an 'Academic Performance Insights' panel for detailed interpretation.

 Example Calculation